nucypher/nucypher/docs/source/references/signers.rst

 Transaction Signing
 ===================

-In conjunction with an ethereum provider, an external transaction signer can operate independently of the provider/broadcaster.
+In conjunction with an ethereum provider, an transaction signer operates independently of the provider/broadcaster.
 This separation allows pre-signed transactions to be sent to an external (possibly remote) ethereum node and is particularly desirable when interacting with an untrusted ethereum node.

 For example, external signers can be used with: